Kron4ek/Conty/README.md

         Additional disk space (about 6x the size of the current file) is needed during the update process.

-  -U    Same as -u with the addition of updating the init script and
-        the integrated utils.
-This option may break Conty in some cases, use with caution!

   -v    Display version of this script

   -V    Display version of the image